Alberto Murer: Biography

 From 1 September 1938 he was appointed commander of the VIII Coverage Sector of the Guardia alla Frontiera in Bardonecchia.
 From 15 May 1941 he became acting commander of the artillery of the VI Army Corps, stationed in Dubrovnik, and full commander on 1 January 1942 when he was promoted to brigadier general.
 On 15 May 1943 he was replaced by General Vincenzo Catalano and repatriated; after a short period at the disposal of the territorial defense of Genoa for special assignments, he was given command of the "Duca degli Abruzzi" Barracks, located in the Jocteau Castle on the Beauregard hill, near Aosta, where the Central Military School of Mountaineering was located.

 After the armistice of Cassibile he remained at his post, ostensibly joining the newly established Italian Social Republic, but in reality he collaborated with the National Liberation Committee and devised a plan for the mass defection to the Resistance of the Alpini of the 7th Provincial Military Command (Aosta) of the National Republican Army.
-The plan was discovered, however, and in the night between 18 and 19 June 1944 a battalion of SS with some soldiers of the Republican National Guard broke into the Duca degli Abruzzi barracks and arrested all those present, eight officers (including Murer) and 236 non-commissioned officers and soldiers.
+The plan was discovered, however, and on the night of 18-19 June 1944 a battalion of SS with some soldiers of the Republican National Guard broke into the Duca degli Abruzzi barracks and arrested all those present, eight officers (including Murer) and 236 non-commissioned officers and soldiers.
 The latter were sent to Germany as Italian military internees, whereas Murer and the other officers were referred to the Extraordinary Military Tribunal of Turin, initially held in the San Vittore prison in Milan and later sent to Flossenbürg concentration camp on 6 September 1944, with Transport 81.
 Only two of the officers survived captivity; General Murer died at Flossenbürg on 7 October 1944.
 According to a surviving Flossenbürg prisoner, Giannantonio Agosti, Murer died from the wounds he had suffered at the hands of a kapò, who had savagely beaten him for hiding some potatoes.
 His body was burned in the camp's crematorium.